Species (including subspecies, varieties and populations) and ecological communities are assigned to provincial lists

 and unpredictably, outside their usual range.
 Accidental species

-Unknown: Includes species or subspecies for which the Provincial Conservation Status is unknown due to extreme uncertainty (e.g., S1S4).
+Unknown: Includes species or ecological communities for which the Provincial Conservation Status is unknown due to extreme uncertainty (e.g., S1S4).
 It will also be 'Unknown' if it is uncertain whether the entity is native (Red, Blue or Yellow), introduced (Exotic) or accidental in B.C.
-This designation highlights species where more inventory and/or data gathering is needed.
+This designation highlights species and ecological communities where more inventory and/or data gathering is needed.

 Conservation Status & B.C.
 List